al-falaah/lite/README.md

-# 🕌 Al-Falaah Academy - Management System
+# 🕌 The FastTrack Madrasah - Management System

 > A comprehensive web-based platform for managing Islamic education programs, student enrollments, payments, and learning materials.